-Organization is not my thing.
-It doesn’t matter how many times I try to channel Marie Kondo.
-I can’t seem to make my resin supplies organized.
-Instead, my resin studio space is more like a goldfish tank.
+Organizing is not my thing.
+Instead of having a neat and tidy space that looks good on Instagram, my studio space is like a goldfish tank.
 The supplies expand to the space I give them.

 Sort your resin supplies into bins of use or lose.